ShlokBharadwaj/obfuscated/README.md

 ## Modifying the Interpreter

-To change the BrainFuck program that is being interpreted, you can modify the `exec` string in the `main` method of the `BrainFuckInterpreter` class.
+To change the BrainFuck program that is being interpreted, you can modify the `string.bf` file with your BrainFuck code.
 Simply replace the existing program with your own BrainFuck code and save the file.

 ## Notes